vendia/blog/posts/2021-10-12-open-beta-changes.md

 listProducts( filter: { size: { eq: XL } } ) { Products { name sku price size } }
 ```

 This also addresses a source of confusion as it relates to consistent enumeration support in Share.
-While Share previously allowed enumerations to be modeled in JSON 7 Schema, that modeling did not apply to the generated GraphQL schema.
+While Share previously allowed enumerations to be modeled in JSON Schema 7, that modeling did not apply to the generated GraphQL schema.
 This would often lead users to attempt to filter by size (using the example above) like this `{size: XL}` only to receive a result they did not expect.

 # Secure Message Feature Removal